jingyi-111/portfolio/README.md

 | Binary features | Gender | Label encoding (Female=0, Male=1) |
 | Identifier | CustomerID | Dropped from model |

+## Model Selection

+- Logistic Regression
+   - Served as a baseline model for performance benchmark due to its simplicity and interpretability, assuming a linear relationship between features and churn probability

+- Random Forest
+   - Selected as a non-linear tree-based model that performs well on imbalanced dataset
+   - Ability to capture complex feature interactions without requiring feature scaling

+- XGBoost
+   - Used as an advanced boosting model to evaluate potential performance improvement beyond Random Forest and to assess the upper bound of model performance

 ## Final Model

 Random Forest selected based on best precision-recall trade-off under recall constraint.